Dirca

 - Inflorescence (flower arrangement) of 1-4 nodding flowers from the leaf axil (branching point)

-- Fruit is a yellow-green, single-seeded berry (a usually multi-seeded fruit with a fleshy ovary wall), often mistaken for a drupe (a fleshy fruit with usually 1 seed in a hard inner shell — a stone fruit), but is infrequently produced
+- Fruit is a yellow-green, single-seeded berry (a usually multi-seeded fruit with a fleshy ovary wall), often mistaken for a drupe (a fleshy fruit with usually 1 seed in a hard inner shell — a stone fruit), infrequently produced

 - Height to ~10 ft.